-Turtle’s necropsy, obtained by Rate My Horse PRO, states the horse suffered from monensin toxicity with multifocal, myofiber degeneration.
-Monensin was detected in the horse’s stomach at a concentration of 1.7 ppm.
-Monensin is rapidly absorbed in the stomach and the concentration decreases dramatically with time.
+Turtle’s necropsy, obtained exclusively by Rate My Horse PRO, states the horse suffered from monensin toxicity with multifocal, myofiber degeneration.
+The pathologist found monensin in the horse’s stomach at a concentration of 1.7 ppm.
+The stomach rapidly absorbs the monensin which decreases the concentration dramatically with time.

-Monensin was detected in the pelleted feed at a concentration of 130 ppm.
+Lab results detected monensin in the pelleted feed at a concentration of 130 ppm.
 According to Veterinary Toxicology, by Dr. Ramesh Gupta, feeding monensin at a concentration of 121 ppm is toxic to horses.